Volunteers at EarthCorps

 EarthCorps enables community members of all ages to give back to their community by helping keep city parks and forests healthy.
-You bring a positive attitude, your lunch, and clothes that can get dirty, and EarthCorps will provide the rest!
+You bring a positive attitude, your mask, snacks, water bottle, and clothes that can get dirty, and EarthCorps will provide the rest!

 ABSOLUTELY NO EXPERIENCE NEEDED!